For updated information, registration, and conference materials, please visit: indico.ae.mpg.de

 All submissions will be peer-reviewed by the Program Committee, with oversight from the Scientific Board.

 There is no fee to attend the conference.
 Please note that registration is prioritized for participants contributing with a talk or poster presentation.
-Only after April 25 is registration open for other interested attendees.
-Because of size limitations at our venue, as well as current corona regulations, seats are limited to 30 participants.
-We are actively monitoring the situation to determine if more participants will be possible.
-There is always the possibility to attend remotely.
+Because of size limitations at our venue, as well as current corona regulations, seats are limited for in-person participants.
+Please register by 1 June 2022 for the possibility to attend in-person.
+There is always the possibility to attend remotely online.
+The registration form is available here: indico.ae.mpg.de

 Travel expenses and accommodation have to be booked and paid separately by workshop participants.
 Please check whether you will need a visa for Germany!
 Applying for and obtaining the visa is your own responsibility.